aryanmamania/React_Documentation/Readme.md

 ### Steps

 1. **Install Node.js and npm**:
-   - Download and install Node.js from the official [Node.js website] (https://nodejs.org/).
+   - Download and install Node.js in linux with help of this command
+   - ```jsx
+     sudo apt install nodejs npm
+     ```
    - After downloading Verify the installation by running the following commands in your terminal:
      ```bash
      node -v